Managing Conflict in the Workplace: How Women Do It?

 Remember That Workplace Conflict Is Inevitable

-While it is good to take steps to minimize the risk of conflict, keep in mind that it is unlikely that you will be able to ever entirely avoid conflict.
+While it is good to take steps to minimise the risk of conflict, keep in mind that it is unlikely that you will be able to ever entirely avoid conflict.
 Therefore, you should have a plan for how to diffuse conflict or make it more productive when it does arise.
 Energy should not be wasted on ruminating over a potential conflict that may occur.
 Difficult interpersonal situations also should not be ignored because they will not disappear by simply being ignored.

 Conflict Avoidance Is Not The Solution